From LOS Warmachine University

 - The size of the wall template is 0.75" by 4".
 (Infernal Ruling)

-- What's a "non-hazard"?
-Well, most templates that deal damage to models that walk into them are defined as 'Hazards' but some, like Creeping Barrage and Wall of Fire, are not.
+- Most templates that do damage to models that walk into them are defined as "Hazards" (such as Burning Ground) but there are a few that aren't Hazards (such as Creeping Barrage and Wall of Fire).
+The differences are:

 - (Infernal Ruling)

-- A model which is "placed" also counts as "entering" an area, so the hazard will damage any one who teleports/spawns into it, too.
+- A model which is "placed" also counts as "entering" an area, so the template will damage any one who teleports/spawns into it, too.

 Pages in category "Razor Wall"